Ultimate Guide to Garden Gate Security

 This poses a huge security risk to your back garden as just as easy as it is for you to open the gate, it would be that simple for an intruder to enter your back garden.
-However, if you prefer the convenience another option you can look at is installing a second padbolt at the bottom of the gate, which you can leave undone when looking to come in and out of your garden but when you leave the house you can secure it minimising the risk of an intruder entering your garden.
+However, if you prefer the convenience another garden gate lock option you can look at is installing a second padbolt at the bottom of the gate, which you can leave undone when looking to come in and out of your garden but when you leave the house you can secure it minimising the risk of an intruder entering your garden gate.

-Alternatively you can fit a Long Throwgate Lock that gives you the option of keyed access from either side of your gate; this is very similar to the lock on your front door.
+Alternatively you can fit a Long Throwgate Lock for your garden gate that gives you the option of keyed access from either side of your gate; this is very similar to the lock on your front door.
 The benefit of these locks is that you can add these to both single and double gates for security.

 Security Additions to your Garden Gate

 Bars can be used as an extra security measure for a minimal cost.
 A bar is a solid length of metal that is bolted to one side with a padlock latch bolted to the other side; it is secure by placing the bar across the door on the side that it opens out to and locking it in place.
 This then stops the door from being opened, even after it has been unlocked, giving that extra security.